Brant South

+History

-Federal electoral district
+Federal

-The federal riding was created by the British North America Act of 1867, which divided the county of Brant into two ridings: Brant North and Brant South according to a traditional division.
+The federal riding was created by the British North America Act 1867, which divided the county of Brant into two ridings: Brant North and Brant South according to a traditional division.
 In 1882, the South Riding of Brant was defined to consist of the townships of West Brantford, Onondaga and Tuscarora, the city of Brantford and the town of Paris.

 The electoral district was abolished in 1903 when it was merged into Brantford riding.

-The first Member of Parliament for Brant South, elected in 1867 was Edmund Burke Wood.
+The first member of Parliament for Brant South, elected in 1867 was Edmund Burke Wood.
 Wood was also elected to the Provincial Parliament.
 Eventually an act was passed to abolish dual representation.

 In 1872, the Liberal candidate, William Paterson (a biscuit manufacturer) won the riding, and remained Member of Parliament until 1896, when he was defeated by Robert Henry (a grocer, and Conservative).

 This election was declared void, and in a by-election Charles Bernhard Heyd (a Liberal, and also a grocer) won the riding.
 Heyd held the riding until it was abolished in 1903.

+Members of Parliament

+This riding has elected the following members of Parliament:

-Provincial electoral district
+Provincial

 The provincial riding was also created in 1867.

 The first Member of the Legislative Assembly for Brant South was Edmund Burke Wood.
 Wood was also elected to the first federal parliament.
 When an act was passed to abolish dual representation, Wood choose to remain in the provincial parliament.

 In 1871, Arthur Sturgis Hardy won the riding.
 He held it until his death in 1889.
 Thomas H. Preston held the riding from 1899 until 1908.
 Willoughby Staples Brewster held the riding from 1908 until 1914.
 Joseph Henry Ham held the riding from 1914 until 1919.
 Morrison Mann MacBride held the riding from 1919 until 1923, when the provincial riding became the Brantford riding in 1923.